-If you are late to class you need to have a pass signed by the teacher that detained you.
+If you are late to class you need to have a pass signed by the teacher that detained you created through the electronic pass system, Securly.
 The student should request the pass from the teacher to provide to the next class.

-Students must be in homeroom before the 8:00 AM bell.
+Students must be in first period at the 8:00 AM bell.
 Any student who arrives late to the building after this time must sign in at the main office.